Culmination to a season of FSU athletic success

-McLean is also held leadership positions at Clark-Atlantic University in Atlanta, where he served as Athletic Director and Chair of the Physical Education Department.
+McLean has also held leadership positions at Clark-Atlanta University in Atlanta, where he served as Athletic Director and Chair of the Physical Education Department.

 He is a graduate of North Carolina Central University where he earned his bachelor's and master's degrees.

-McLean obtained his doctorate from the University of Tennessee at Knoxville.
-In addition, he has done intensive research in sports psychology and motor behavior.
+McLean obtained his doctorate from University of Tennessee at Knoxville.
+In addition, he has done intense research in sports psychology and motor behavior.

 He is married to the former Marsha Allen and they have three sons, Justin, Gibran, and Tim.